anduslim/hoiiopie/docs/complete/basics.rst

     Hoiio.init('MY_APP_ID', 'MY_ACCESS_TOKEN')

+We use a singleton pattern [1]_ to init the credentials, so you only need to call `init(...)` once.

 .. note:: Obviously, you need to replace MY_APP_ID and MY_ACCESS_TOKEN with YOUR Hoiio credentials.
 Obtain them from http://developer.hoiio.com.

 .. note:: We use a singleton pattern because most of the time, you are using the same set of credentials for your application.
-However, if you need to use different credentials simultaneously, then you can always override this behaviour by providing the keys `app_id` and `access_token` in the payload.
+However, if you need to use different credentials simultaneously, you can override this behaviour by providing the keys `app_id` and `access_token` as optional keyword arguments.